markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 <!-- Device-Profile-{SSID}-Proxy-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!NOTE]
+> Don't use.
+Using this configuration in Windows client editions may fail or have no effect.
+Use [NetworkProxy](networkproxy-csp.md) CSP instead.

 <!-- Device-Profile-{SSID}-Proxy-Editable-End -->

 <!-- Device-Profile-{SSID}-Proxy-DFProperties-Begin -->